helium/HIP/0024-transfer-percentage-of-hotspot.md

 5. Simplify tax reporting

 An alternative design would be to allow owners to allocate a percentage of HNT earnings from a hotspot to a different address.
-We believe this to be the inferior option as it does not provide hosts with a sense of legitimate ownership of their hotspot.
+We believe this to be an inferior / unrelated option as the owner could revoke the allocation at any time.

 # Deployment Impact